Construction Contractors financing in West Valley City

 How do your construction loan draws work?+

-Our construction draws follow a predetermined schedule based on project milestones or percentage of completion.
+Construction draws through our lending partners follow a predetermined schedule based on project milestones or percentage of completion.
 When you reach a draw point, you submit a draw request with supporting documentation including contractor invoices, proof of work completion, and lien waivers from subcontractors and suppliers.
-We typically inspect the project within 24-48 hours and disburse approved draws immediately upon verification.
+Participating lenders typically inspect the project within 24-48 hours and disburse approved draws immediately upon verification.
 This process ensures funds are available when you need them while protecting all parties through proper documentation.

 What percentage of construction costs do you finance?+

-Our construction loan leverage typically ranges from 75-85% of total project costs including land, hard construction costs, and soft costs, depending on project type, location, your experience, and pre-sale status.
+Construction loan leverage through our lending partners typically ranges from 75-85% of total project costs including land, hard construction costs, and soft costs, depending on project type, location, your experience, and pre-sale status.
 Speculative projects generally qualify for lower leverage than pre-sold projects.
-We require borrowers to maintain meaningful equity stakes in projects, ensuring aligned interests throughout construction.
-For experienced contractors with strong track records, we can often provide more favorable leverage terms.
+Participating lenders require borrowers to maintain meaningful equity stakes in projects, ensuring aligned interests throughout construction.
+For experienced contractors with strong track records, lenders can often provide more favorable leverage terms.

 Do you require pre-sales for spec construction financing?+

-We can provide spec construction financing without pre-sales, though pre-sales improve loan terms and may increase available leverage.
-For speculative projects, we evaluate market absorption rates, comparable sales, your marketing plan, and your experience delivering similar projects.
-Many of our contractor clients build specs without pre-sales, and we've structured successful programs for both pre-sold and speculative construction.
+Our lending partners can provide spec construction financing without pre-sales, though pre-sales improve loan terms and may increase available leverage.
+For speculative projects, participating lenders evaluate market absorption rates, comparable sales, your marketing plan, and your experience delivering similar projects.
+Many contractor clients build specs without pre-sales, and our network has structured successful programs for both pre-sold and speculative construction.
 Each project is evaluated individually based on its specific characteristics and market conditions.

 Can you finance projects that are already underway but need additional funding?+

-Yes, we provide construction completion financing for projects that have encountered funding gaps.
-Whether original financing fell through, costs exceeded budgets, or project scopes expanded, we can evaluate work-in-place and remaining requirements to structure completion financing.
-These situations require careful analysis of the existing work, remaining budget needs, and any lien or dispute issues, but we've successfully helped numerous contractors complete stalled projects and collect retainage.
+Yes, our lending partners provide construction completion financing for projects that have encountered funding gaps.
+Whether original financing fell through, costs exceeded budgets, or project scopes expanded, participating lenders can evaluate work-in-place and remaining requirements to structure completion financing.
+These situations require careful analysis of the existing work, remaining budget needs, and any lien or dispute issues, but our network has successfully helped numerous contractors complete stalled projects and collect retainage.

 What happens if my project takes longer than expected?+

 Construction projects often encounter delays from weather, permit issues, material availability, or other factors beyond your control.
-Our construction loans include extension options that provide additional time when projects take longer than initially projected.
-We discuss extension terms and any associated fees upfront so you understand your options.
-If delays appear likely, early communication with your account manager allows us to discuss modification options before maturity dates create crises.
+Construction loan programs offered by our lending partners include extension options that provide additional time when projects take longer than initially projected.
+Participating lenders discuss extension terms and any associated fees upfront so you understand your options.
+If delays appear likely, early communication with your account manager allows our network to discuss modification options before maturity dates create crises.

 Explore more